Wood and Composite (Trex®) Decks & Garden Bridges

 This book is an excellent resource for ideas with over 100 photos of decks.
 LA Public Library book

-- Deck Designs: Plus Railings, Planters, Benches by Stephen Cory
+Deck Designs: Plus Pergolas, Railings, Planters, Benches

 This book provides inspiration and ideas by showcasing 25 deck designs.
+For even more ideas, check out his Deck Designs, All New 3rd Edition: Great Design Ideas from Top Deck Designers

-- Taunton's Deck & Patio Idea Book
+Taunton's Deck & Patio Idea Book

-These books have many photos as well as pages that highlight custom features such as deck patterns, built-ins, outdoor kitchens, and hot tubs.
+This book is filled with photos as well as pages that highlight custom features such as deck patterns, built-ins, outdoor kitchens, and hot tubs.
 LA Public Library book

-- Start to Finish Decks by Martin Miller / Larry Erikson / Ortho Series
+by Martin Miller / Larry Erikson / Ortho Series

 - Decks.com